Cookies on the SIM Sherpa website

 at SMARTY.co.uk

-SMARTY are not among the list of UK networks that have removed EU roaming from their plans in the last few years.
-You can still use your unlimited calls and texts to the UK or other EU/EEA countries while roaming in these EU countries.
+Unlike the many other UK networks that have removed inclusive EU roaming from their plans, SMARTY still let you use your unlimited calls and texts to UK and EU numbers in these EU destinations.

 SMARTY don’t offer inclusive roaming beyond the EU and we wouldn’t expect them to.
-But you will have to top up and pay as you go at these rates.
+But you will have to pay at these rates.
 Calls can work out at decent value, but data gets to around £100 per GB in the USA!

 Useful link: SMARTY's guide to roaming on their network